MovSemCL: Movement-Semantics Contrastive Learning for Trajectory Similarity (Extension): Experiments

 \paragraph{Datasets} We use two complementary real-world datasets. \textbf{Porto}: dense taxi trajectories from Porto, Portugal (July 2013–June 2014), containing 48 points and being 6.37~km long on average, representing short-distance urban mobility. \textbf{Germany}: sparse long-distance trajectories across Germany (2006–2013), containing 72 points and being 252.49~km long on average, capturing diverse inter-city travel patterns.
 Following established evaluation protocols~\cite{chang2023trajcl,li2018deep,liu2022cstrm}, we eliminate trajectories with less than 20 or more than 200 points, and we exclude those outside valid geographic regions.
 For fair comparison with prior work~\cite{chang2023trajcl}, we use a subset of 200 thousand trajectories from the Porto dataset and the full Germany dataset.
 Each dataset is then split into training/validation/test sets at 70\%/10\%/20\%.
 From the test set, we reserve 10 thousand samples for the heuristic similarity approximation, partitioned using the same ratio.

 \paragraph{Implementation Details} Based on preliminary experiments (see Figure~\ref{fig:hyper}), we set the patch size $P=4$, the embedding dimension $d=256$, the hidden dimension $d_h=256$, and we train for 20 epochs with early stopping.
 We use the Adam optimizer with a learning rate $1e^{-4}$, batch size 128, and temperature $\tau=0.05$ for contrastive learning.
 For the spatial discretization, we employ grids with cell sizes adapted to the spatial scale of each dataset: 100 meters for Porto and 1000 meters for Germany.
 All experiments are conducted on NVIDIA RTX A6000 GPUs.
+Further details on computational complexity, baselines, and datasets are in the appendix.